Germany–Namibia relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such as an agreement on the avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income and capital (1996) and an agreement on the promotion of investments (1997).

 Tourism and transportation

 Approximately 120,000 German visitors visit Namibia each year.
 There are direct flights between Frankfurt and Windhoek with Eurowings Discover.

 Trade

 In 2018, trade between both nations totaled €200 million Euros.
 Germany's main exports to Namibia include: machines, food products, electro-technical products, electronics, chemical products, automotive products, measurement and control technology.
 Namibia's main export products to Germany include: non-ferrous metals, food products, raw materials (except fuels), automotive products, machinery, leather products and natural oils.

+In August 2021, the two countries signed a joint declaration of intent (JCoI) in order to establish a green hydrogen partnership.
+In May 2023, a Namibian company, Hyphen Hydrogen Energy, which is a subsidiary of Germany-headquartered Enertrag, agreed a $10 billion green hydrogen project with the Namibian government to export its production to Europe once built in the Tsau ǁKhaeb Sperrgebiet National Park.